ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 Use the {{site.data.keyword.hpvs}} CLI to list, create, or delete your {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} instances.
 {:shortdesc}

-The {{site.data.keyword.hpvs}} CLI is available for the amd64 architecture on Linux, Windows, and Mac.
+The {{site.data.keyword.hpvs}} CLI is available for the amd64 architecture on Linux&reg;, Windows&reg;, and Mac.

 ## Prerequisites
 {: #prerequisites_hpvs_cli_plugin}